Haseef-Ahamed/Enterprise-app/README.md

 ## Why GitFlow?

-Pros:
+**Pros**

-Clear separation of production, development, and feature work
+- Clear separation of production, development, and feature work

-Supports parallel development of multiple features
+- Supports parallel development of multiple features

-Easy to manage releases and hotfixes
+- Easy to manage releases and hotfixes

-Cons:
+**Cons**

-Can be heavy for small teams or fast-paced releases
+- Can be heavy for small teams or fast-paced releases

-Merge complexity increases with long-lived branches
+- Merge complexity increases with long-lived branches

 <!-- Comparison vs Trunk-Based Development -->